Effects of gun violence on kids probed by U.S. Senate committee - NewsBreak

 It would also require gun buyers under 21 to undergo a background check that includes a review of juvenile and mental health records.

-The post Effects of gun violence on kids probed by U.S. Senate committee appeared first on New Hampshire Bulletin .
+The post Effects of gun violence on kids probed by U.S. Senate committee appeared first on Ohio Capital Journal .